-Institutions in the second sense are the formal (or informal) ones that are generally the objects of explanation of the three older neoinstitutionalisms, as rationalist incentive structures, historical rules, or cultural frames that serve as external constraints to agents' action.
-In discursive institutionalism, these kinds of institutions may be treated either as unproblematic background information, for example, to help elucidate why "simple" polities tend to have stronger communicative discourses and compound polities stronger coordinative ones.
-Or they may themselves be the objects of inquiry, in particular for those discursive institutionalists who emerge from and/or engage with any one of the older institutionalisms and are intent on showing the limits to explanations in terms of interest-based logics, historical path-dependencies, or cultural framing.
+The institutionalism in the name underlines the importance of considering ideas and discourse in institutional context-both in terms of the meaning contexts as well as the formal (or informal) institutional contexts that are the main objects of concern of the three older institutionalism, as rationalist incentive structures, historical rules, or cultural frames that serve as external constraints to agents' action.
+In discursive institutionalism, these kinds of institutions may be treated either as unproblematic background information or they may themselves be the objects of inquiry.
 Agents' ideas, discourse, and actions in any institutional context, however, must also be seen as responses to the material (and not so material) realities which affect them--including material events and pressures, the unintended consequences of their own actions, the actions of others, the ideas and discourse that seek to make sense of any such actions, as well as the structural frameworks of power and position.